dfpeterson/RepData_PeerAssessment1/PA1_template.md

 Here I:

 - Read in the data
-- Normalize the interval since it's a time in a decimal format, as is there are gaps between the end of an hour and the beginning of the next.
-I convert it to base 100 (so that 430 becomes 450)
+- Normalize the interval.
+Since it's a time in a decimal format, as is there are gaps between the end of an hour and the beginning of the next.
+I convert it to base 100 (so that 445 becomes 475)
 - Add a vairable indicating whether or not a date is a weekday or weekend
 - Add a match key to use when filling in the missing data
 - Merge it all back with the original data source